Tips for Taps Blog

 For every chemical, there is a dose low enough (maybe zero!) that no one in the population is affected and a dose high enough that everyone in a population is affected.

 To measure the dose at which a chemical has health implications, toxicologists measure an ED50, or the effective dose at which 50% of a population feels an effect.
 The LD50 is another common measurement, which identifies the lethal dose for half of a population in any given study.
-These numbers usually based on animal studies, so scientists account for differences in tolerance and sensitivity when estimating how much is too much for humans.
+These numbers are usually based on animal studies, so scientists account for differences in tolerance and sensitivity when estimating how much is too much for humans.

 These doses are measured in mg/kg (dose/body weight) with lower doses being more potent.
 For example, an LD50 5 mg/kg means that a very small dose would be lethal to many in a population.
 High LD50s — in the 1,000 mg/kg range — are practically non-toxic.

 No one measure of toxicity is perfect.
-LD50s, while they can provide information on lethality, does not take into account the non-lethal effects of a toxicant.
+LD50s, while they can provide information on lethality, do not take into account the non-lethal effects of a toxicant.
 A substance could have a high LD50 but cause illness at low doses.

 Avoiding Toxics?
 Limit Your Exposure